senaa12/shutdown-extension/README.md

      *Windows* - installs native application at `%LOCALAPPDATA%\Chrome-Shutdown-Extension-Host\` and registrates extension at `HKEY_CURRENT_USER/Software/Google/Chrome/NativeMessagingHosts/shutdown.extension.host`.

-     *Linux* - installs native application at `$HOME/.config/chrome-auto-shutdown` and registrants extension at `$HOME/.config/google-chrome/NativeMessagingHosts/shutdown.extension.host.json` for usage on Google Chrome and `$HOME/.config/chromium/NativeMessagingHosts/shutdown.extension.host.json` for Chromium (**IMPORTANT** extension sometimes does not work properly).
+     *Linux* - installs native application at `$HOME/.config/chrome-auto-shutdown` and creates manifest at `$HOME/.config/google-chrome/NativeMessagingHosts/shutdown.extension.host.json` for usage on Google Chrome and at `$HOME/.config/chromium/NativeMessagingHosts/shutdown.extension.host.json` for Chromium (**IMPORTANT** on Chromium extension sometimes does not work properly).

 * **src** - complete native client code

 **Common** - common project for Native host and extension, interfaces for Native Messaging, for extension alias `common-host` is used and for Native `common`.

-## Installation
+## Getting started

 Extension and native are two different projects, they have separate `package.json` files so you need to install dependencies separately with: